openstack/charm-percona-cluster/README.md

 Root user DB access is only usable from within one of the deployed units (access to root is restricted to localhost only).

+## Limitations

+Note that Percona XtraDB Cluster is not a 'scale-out' MySQL solution; reads and writes are channelled through a single service unit and synchronously replicated to other nodes in the cluster; reads/writes are as slow as the slowest node you have in your deployment.

 ## High availability

 When more than one unit is deployed with the hacluster application the charm